 Celebrity-like treatment and 5 star luxury in (possibly) the best hotel of Naxos.
 Amazing greek breakfast too!

-in case you are island-hopping then you need to stay more than 1 night in Naxos because the island is pretty big (one of the biggest islands in Greece actually) and you definitely need to rent a car or a scooter to move around as the distances are not short.
+If in case you are island-hopping then you need to stay more than 1 night in Naxos because the island is pretty big (one of the biggest islands in Greece actually) and you definitely need to rent a car or a scooter to move around as the distances are not short.
 Also, make sure you visit the amazing mountain village of Apeiranthos and DO NOT LEAVE THE ISLAND if you don’t eat at one of the best restaurants in Greece: Axiotissa (here it is on Google Maps)

 Syros is another greek Island in the Cyclades, in the Aegean Sea.
 The largest towns are Ermoupoli, Ano Syros and Vari.

 Ermoupoli is the capital of the island and it has always been a significant port town and during the 19th century it was even more significant than Piraeus port in Athens.

 You should definitely visit the Syros Town Hall, which is a very beautiful building especially on the inside with beautiful tiles, marble and decoration.
 Nearby you will also find cafes, shops, restaurants etc.

 In Syros, you can find lots of sandy beaches, cocktails bars, night clubs and tavernas with fresh fish!